Instruments

 Cytek/Amnis ImageStreamX MkII (at Columbia University)

-For analysis purposes, the FCRC at RU is equipped with six benchtop analyzers, which cover the wide range of researcher’s needs:
+For cell analysis purposes, the FCRC at RU is equipped with five benchtop analyzers, which cover the wide range of researcher’s needs:

-We also have four benchtop alignment-free multipurpose conventional analyzers.
-Two of them from BD Biosciences: BD LSRII and BD LSR-Fortessa.
-The laser configurations on the LSR instruments allow for analysis of cell samples stained with 488, 640, 355 (UV), 405 and 561 nm excited dyes.
+There are also three benchtop alignment-free multipurpose conventional analyzers.
+The laser configuration on BD LSR-Fortessa instrument allows for analysis of cell samples stained with 355, 405, 488, 561 and 640 nm excited dyes.
 A number of applications, including the multicolor analysis of cell phenotype, gene expression, cell cycle, and others may be performed.
-Agilent NovoCyte Penteon(opens in new window) is equipped with five lasers (355, 405, 488, 561 and 640 nm) and 30 ultimate photodetectors, which provides an expanded set of capabilities that accommodate today’s high-end and increasingly sophisticated multi-color flow cytometry assays with its laboratory automation platforms for FACS tubes (40-tube rack) and 24-, 48-, 96-, and 384-well plates.
+Agilent NovoCyte Penteon is equipped with five lasers (355, 405, 488, 561 and 640 nm) and 30 ultimate photodetectors, which provides an expanded set of capabilities that accommodate high-end and increasingly sophisticated multi-color flow cytometry assays with its laboratory automation platforms for FACS tubes (40-tube rack), cluster tubes and 24-, 48-, 96-, and 384-well plates.
 ThermoFisher Attune NxT is a conventional analyzer equipped with four lasers (405, 488, 561 and 637 nm) and 14 fluorescence channels.
 Using the unique acoustic focusing feature, the Autosampler enables Attune to run samples tubes or in plate formats, including 96-well, 384-well, and deep-wells with the high volume intake.

-After orientation trainings (Virtual Classroom, “Beyond the Basics” Class, Pre-Hands-On Consultation and Instrument Hands-On Training), Cytek Aurora, BD LSRII, BD LSR-Fortessa, Agilent NovoCyte Penteon and ThermoFisher Attune NxT are available for use directly by the investigators.
+After orientation trainings (Virtual Classroom, “Beyond the Basics” Class, Pre-Hands-On-Consultation and Instrument Hands-On Training), Cytek Aurora, BD LSR-Fortessa, Agilent NovoCyte Penteon and ThermoFisher Attune NxT analyzers are available for use directly by the investigators.

 By the collaboration with the Columbia University Stem Cell Initiative (CSCI) Flow Cytometry Core (FCC), FCRC facilitates access to ImageStream service for RU researchers to use the unique Cytek / AmnisⓇ ImageStreamX Mk II Imaging Cytometer.
 To access to the instrument, RU researchers need to request on PPMS system for initial internal consultation from FCRC Staff, followed by meeting with the CSCI FCC Director of Operations , Michael Kissner for the Experimental Design and Data Analysis Consultation to discuss experiment-specific details and schedule experiment(s).